pixelastic/oroshi/scripts/bin/docker/README.md

 Returns the specified container state.
 It exists with 1 if the container does not exist.
 Possible values are `running`, `stopped`, etc

+### `docker-container-name` and `docker-container-id`

+Outputs the name of a container from its id, or the id from its name.

+### `docker-container-image-name` and `docker-container-image-id`

+Outputs the image name, or image id, of a given container

 ## Run